How to Clean a Turkey Fryer

 You should read the manufacturer’s instructions completely before using your deep fryer.
 Most of these pamphlets can be found online.

 Never Use a Propane Fryer Indoors

-Also, you should never attempt to use an outdoor frying setup inside your house or in any covered or enclosed space.
-A wide open space away from anything that can catch fire is the best!
+Also, you should never attempt to use an outdoor frying set up inside your house or in any covered or enclosed space.
+A wide-open space away from anything that can catch fire is the best!

 While using your fryer, constant supervision will be necessary to prevent any accidents.
 A responsible chef will monitor the turkey throughout its cooking process.
 This means that if you live in a cold climate, be prepared to be outside for a few hours.
 It’s ideal to have at least one other person around.
-That way, they can supervise if you need a bathroom of beer break!
+That way, they can supervise if you need a bathroom of a beer break!

 Where to Find a Turkey Deep Fryer

 Now that you have all the knowledge necessary to clean a turkey deep fryer, you should begin looking for the best setup for your situation.

 There are indoor deep fryers and also outdoor machines that can suit any living environment.
 The key is to select the right fryer for your needs.
 That is how you avoid things like grease fires and trips to the emergency room.

 Whether you just need replacement parts for your current setup, or you want to find out about the most trusted brands on the market, check us out at Love Deep Fried Turkey today.